wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

       - REST is simple in theory, but difficult in practice*
       - REST has a lot of good practices which is not enforced by the protocols.
    - *No strongly typed interfaces*
-      - REST is not required to have a interface definition (IDL) and type definition of the information shared between client and server.
+      - REST is not required to have a service definition and type definition of the information shared between client and server.
    - *Text-based message*
       - Message is heavyweight.
       - Inefficient for transporting binary data.